 Welcome to College Advising at Regent Preparatory School!

 Preparation for college is certainly a part of the academic objectives at Regent, but ultimately Regent’s mission is to prepare students to live purposefully and intelligently in the service of God and man.
-This this may include, but is not limited to: college or university study, a gap year to travel or work as a missionary or volunteer, active duty military service, licensing or certification for a trade or skill, or direct to the workforce.
+This may include but is not limited to: college or university study, a gap year to travel or work as a missionary or volunteer, active duty military service, licensing or certification for a trade or skill, or direct to the workforce.
 To assist students and parents as they prayerfully make this decision, we come alongside with resources and support.

-The advisors also offer an optional College Application Boot Camp in August for rising seniors to complete and submit at least one college application (we also review and set up Common App).
-This includes essay and resume review.
+The advisors also offer an informational meeting with for rising seniors in the summer before school begins.
+“College , It’s Appening” (CAPP) provides information and resources about the resume, the college essay, and the college application.
 During the college application season, we are available to seniors as they continue to submit applications and apply for scholarships.
 We encourage at least one meeting with every senior during the admission cycle.

 Regent offers an online college planning portal called SCOIR.
 On this personal portal, Regent students can search for colleges based on specific needs and interests, organize applications and deadlines in one place, and see upcoming college representative visits.